Southern League (1964–present): The modern league (1964–present)

-Takeover by Major League Baseball (2020–present)
+COVID-19 impact and takeover by Major League Baseball (2020–present)

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
 As part of Major League Baseball's 2021 reorganization of the minor leagues, the Southern League was reduced to eight teams and temporarily renamed the "Double-A South" for the 2021 season.
-Following MLB's acquisition of the rights to the names of the historical minor leagues, the Double-A South was renamed the Southern League effective with the 2022 season.
+Following MLB's acquisition of the rights to the historical names of the minor leagues, the Double-A South was renamed the Southern League effective with the 2022 season.

 Current teams

 Structure and season

 The Southern League is currently divided into two divisions, North and South, of four teams each.
 Previously, from 1972 to 2004, the league was split into Eastern and Western divisions.
 There were no divisions in place from 1964 to 1970.
 As of 2020, each club had 140 games scheduled per season.
 Utilizing a split-season schedule, each half consisted of 70 games.
 The season typically began during the first or second week of April and concluded in the first week of September on Labor Day.